tigera-cs/Calico-Enterprise-Networking-Training-FR/1. Install Calico Enterprise/README.md

 ip-10-0-1-30.us-west-1.compute.internal   NotReady   <none>                 94m   v1.23.14
 ip-10-0-1-31.us-west-1.compute.internal   NotReady   <none>                 94m   v1.23.14
 ```
-### 1.1.2.
-Prepare the storage

-First configure storage for Calico Enterprise, we will use AWS EBS provided by the AWS cloud provider integration.
+2. Calico Enterprise uses ElasticSearch to store various logs such as flowlogs, DNS logs, and all others that it collects over the network.
+ElasticSearch requires persistent storage to store the data.
+This lab uses AWS EBS to provide persistent storage for ElasticSearch.
+Apply the following manifest to create the AWS EBS.

 ```
 kubectl apply -f -<<EOF